• Jump to Content »

 For the most part traffic’s been giving me room.
 That said, a big Dumpster didn’t move over into the fast lane, which he could’ve done, never mind the central lane.
 There was nothing coming the opposite way at all and he had the two lanes but in the end he didn’t move whatsoever.
 He didn’t quite make contact with me but the wind he created very much blew me off the road.
 I was watching him in the mirror and knew he was very close, and was trying to see if I could hold on and stay on the road.
 I do have my confidence back though.
 It’s good.
 It’s real good.

 Not so much a racket here.
 In North Carolina you always had a ditch beside you.
 There was always frogs and stuff jumping in and out as you went along.
 All this plop-plop-plop as you went along.
 Something getting away from you.
 And on the far side there was growth, and the noise of crickets.
-You could see them, they were two inches long.
+You could see them, they were 2 inches long.
 I can certainly hear some things here now but it’s not to the same extent today as I had throughout North Carolina.
 And yet it’s wilder kind of country in some respects.
 More tangled up.

 “Young Road”, “Old Wire Road”.
 So there you are, I’m not on the Old Camden Road.
 I’m on the Old Wire Road.

 I met an interesting chap at a garage.
 He was sweeping up.
 You have to sweep a lot here because the sand just ends up on the road, everywhere, just pure sand.
 It was only a small little garage, a BP one.
 He was born there and brought up there all his life.
 He was in his seventies.
 He has nine bicycles, because somebody gave them to him.
-Though he only cycles four or five of them, he says.
+Though he only cycles 4 or 5 of them, he says.
 It keeps his legs going.

 He used to cycle to school (it was three miles away) when he was a young boy.
 And when he was a young boy he was hit by a vehicle once as something shot out of somewhere.
 And the wing mirror, it hit him in the arm.
 It broke off.
-He doesn’t understand why it didn’t break his arm, or take his arm off, but it split the bone in two and was stuck into his arm.
+He doesn’t understand why it didn’t break his arm, or take his arm off, but it split the bone in 2 and was stuck into his arm.
 He had to go to the doctor’s.

 And he was telling me that he knew who had done it, and he was going to go to him but someone told him that he’d hit a boy.
-So he came back to him, the man did, and gave him ten dollars.
-And he said all those years ago when he was a young boy, ten dollars!
+So he came back to him, the man did, and gave him 10 dollars.
+And he said all those years ago when he was a young boy, 10 dollars!
 He was going to let him stick a knob through his other arm and through both his legs.
 He was quite happy with that.

 I only had to say a word and he’d be off into a spiel.
 I mentioned Virginia.
 He told me he had a daughter, she lived in Virginia, she died of cancer, and they buried her.
 He went there when they buried her.
 He was chatting for ages.
 He was good.
 Great accents, and he knew everybody.
 He told me he knew everybody, and sure enough anyone that was going past, he was waving at them, they were waving at him.
 He was saying hello to everyone; they were saying hello to him.
 And he told me when I’m going past next year, call in.